Why Add My Voice To this Watershed Issue?

 Adoption, by contrast, is not an essential property of human nature.
 Accordingly, it’s not redeemable in any sense.
 Adoption has a relational and legal import, which is to say it has both forensic and filial dimensions.
 Through adoption, sinners transition from children of wrath to co-heirs with Christ (or “sons in the Son”).
 With this objective forensic verdict comes a new relational reality, which is the filial dimension of adoption.

 Because it is meaningless to say that our adoption is redeemed in the ontological sense applied to body and soul, applying this principle in an extended way creates a category mismatch.
 However, it is perfectly sensible to say that bodies and souls are redeemed (hence the incarnation).
-Because adoption is not an essential property of person (one remains the same person with or without adoption), it is not something that even can be redeemed.
+Because adoption is not an essential property of a person (one remains the same person with or without adoption), it is not something that even can be redeemed.
 Neither the legal verdict nor the altered relationship in adoption changes the essential person; therefore, the identical person becomes a child of God through gracious adoption.

 Through his complete redemptive work, entailing his incarnation, death, and resurrection, Christ secures and mediates our redemption, which includes our adoption.
 Consequently, there is no compelling reason to argue that Christ himself was adopted.
-(But if Christ did undergo adoption, then why not effectual calling too, in his humanity, of course?
-In other words, why not extend the first patristic axiom to this component of the ordo salutis to avoid arbitrariness?)
+But if Christ did undergo adoption, then why not effectual calling too, in his humanity, of course?
+In other words, why not extend the first patristic axiom to this component of the ordo salutis to avoid arbitrariness?

 To be clear, Dr. Garner does not explicitly invoke this second patristic principle (“what is not assumed is not redeemed”).
 However, given that the two principles are inseparable, we can fairly interact with this second axiom to test the integrity of the thesis.
 Because Dr. Garner grounds the first principle in a strict rule of ontological transfer, he binds himself to the internal logic of the entire patristic framework.